google/cpp-frp/README.md

 Functions can return ```void``` for ```transform```, the function will be executed on any dependency changes but the resulting repository becomes a leaf-node and can not be used by any other repository.

 #### Thread safety
 Functions are expected to have **no side-effects** and only operate on their input arguments.
 That said, in order to interface with other code that might be a too strict requirement.
 This library uses atomics to synchronize logic, which means that in theory, at any point, there might be multiple invocations of your function running in parallell.
+The values returned by functions are guaranteed to arrive in the correct order, the invocation of functions are not.

 There are two ways to manage functions with side effects:
  - Specify a single threaded executor with ```execute_on(...)```.
 This way the execution of your function will be serialized.